pbloem/profane-tmesis/if-croesus-goes-to-war.md

 "Why then, am I important to you?
 What role do you want me to play in this careful balance?"

 "Simply the opposite of what you suggested.
 What I want, and what will happen, is that the balance is upset.
 And for the Romans to be the ones to upset it.
 They will take Illyria.
-They will take Mycenae.
+They will take Macedon.
 Eventually, they will come to encircle the great sea.
 They will rule all parts of the world that you and your countrymen know about.
 It will be an empire that will put Alexander's to shame."

 I felt a rage build in me.
 Somewhere deep inside me, my love for Illyria, and my hatred of the Romans still smouldered after all these years, and she was fanning the flames with her nonsense.